etendosoftware/docs/docs/whats-new/release-notes/etendo-news.md

 <div style="display: flex;">
   <div style="flex: 1; padding-right: 10px;">
     <a href="/user-guide/etendo-classic/optional-features/bundles/procurement-extensions/purchase-invoice-validation/"><strong>Purchase Invoice Validation </strong></a><br>
-    In the Etendo version 1.0.0, the following improvement has been included.
+    In the version 1.0.0 of the Procurement Extensions bundle, the Purchase Invoice Validation functionality has been included.
 Now, you will be able to <strong>avoid the duplication of purchase invoices</strong> through established rules and automatic validations.
   </div>
 </div>